 The information that we process includes:

-We use that information to provide and improve our services to our clients, to promote our services, and to fulfil our legal, regulatory and risk management obligations.
+We use the above information to provide and improve our services to our clients, to promote our services, and to fulfil our legal, regulatory and risk management obligations.
 We do so in order to perform our contracts with our clients and our contract with the Legal Aid Agency (“LAA”) where your case is funded by the LAA; to establish and defend legal claims or proceedings; to comply with legal and regulatory obligations; in accordance with your consent; and for legitimate business purposes (i.e. ways that might reasonably be expected as part of running our business).

-Your personal information will be held securely and in accordance with the General Data Protection Regulation and the Data Protection Act 2018 (and, prior to that, the Data Protection Act 1998).
-It will be retained for as necessary to provide relevant legal services and for a period appropriate to the category of data it relates to, usually no more than 12 months, after which it will be deleted.
+Your personal information will be held securely and in accordance with the UK General Data Protection Regulation and the Data Protection Act 2018 (and, prior to that, the Data Protection Act 1998).
+It will be retained for as long as necessary to provide relevant legal services and for a period appropriate to the category of data it relates to, usually no more than 12 months, after which it will be deleted.
 Where it relates to our work for a client then it will be retained for a period up to six years after the conclusion of our work for that client, in accordance with our legal/regulatory obligations.
 In special categories of case, such as cases for persons under 18 years of age or those who lack mental capacity, it may be retained for longer.
 This is because we are required to keep client files for that period by the SRA.
 This also protects you should you be unhappy with our services and want to complain or even due us after your case ends.

 We may also share your personal information with certain trusted third parties.
 Where appropriate this may include clients; litigation opponents; barristers; experts; interpreters; costs drafters (professionals who prepare legal bills); secure file storage and destruction companies; and operators of our IT infrastructure, who have entered into appropriate data processing and/or confidentiality agreements, and other service providers who assist us in our work.
 In doing so we will always take care to ensure that your information remains confidential and safe.

-If you are a client under the legal aid scheme then we may be required to share some or all of your information with the Legal Aid Agency.
+If you are a client under the legal aid scheme then we may be required to share some or all of your information with the Legal Aid Agency, including financial information.

-We may also share your personal information with legal and regulatory bodies including the Solicitors Regulatory Authority (the statutory body that regulates solicitors), the Legal Ombudsman and others.
+We may also share your personal information with quality auditors and legal and regulatory bodies including the Solicitors Regulatory Authority (the statutory body that regulates solicitors), the Legal Ombudsman and others.
 In exceptional circumstances we may share your data with third parties for safeguarding purposes i.e. where it is necessary to protect the vital interests of the data subject.